alinstein/ComputeCanada-Wiki/README.md

 ## Transfer data
 It is recommended to Use data transfer nodes, also called data mover nodes, instead of login nodes whenever you are transferring data to and from Compute Canada clusters.
 If a data transfer node is available, its URL will be given near the top of the main page for each cluster: Béluga, Cedar, Graham, Niagara.

-As Compute Canada restrict the volume of data you can upload to the root directory, it is highly recommended to store your datasets and scripts in the /home/userid/scratch folder, and use the root directory merely to set up your virtual environment as mentioned above.
+As Compute Canada restricts the volume of data you can upload to the root directory, it is highly recommended to store your datasets and scripts in the `/home/userid/scratch` folder, and use the root directory merely to set up your virtual environment as mentioned above.

-The commands scp can be used in a command-line environment on Linux or Mac computers to transfer data to and from Compute Canada:
+The commands `scp` can be used in a command-line environment on Linux or Mac computers to transfer data to and from Compute Canada:
 ```
 scp -r source_address destination_address
 ```